 Historically, hospitals have had to contend with longstanding pressures that include:

 The COVID-19 pandemic created even more barriers and pressures on hospitals.
 The effects continue as hospitals try to return to normal operations.
-Expenses have increased substantially for drugs, supplies, labor, and equipment.
+Expenses for drugs, supplies, labor, and equipment have increased substantially.

-Small and rural hospitals, in particular, have seen the most significant impact, and many do not have the resources to absorb the economic effects of the pandemic and inflation.
-Rural hospitals account for around 35% of all healthcare facilities throughout the country.
-These include critical access hospitals (CAH), frontier hospitals, and sole community hospitals, among others.
+Small and rural hospitals, in particular, have borne the most significant impact, and many lack the resources to absorb the economic effects of the pandemic and inflation.
+Rural hospitals account for around 35% of all healthcare facilities nationwide.
+These include critical access hospitals (CAH), frontier hospitals, and sole community hospitals.

 Hospitals Are Important for Communities

-When hospitals close or cut back, there are far-reaching impacts on the local economy and communities.
-Hospitals not only provide medical care and services, but they also provide jobs.
+When hospitals close or cut back, they have far-reaching impacts on the local economy and communities.
+Hospitals not only provide medical care and services but also create jobs.
 Along with doctors and nurses, hospitals employ custodial personnel, administrative staff, and others.
-These workers return the money they earn from the hospital back to the community again when they purchase local goods and services and pay local taxes.
+These workers return the money they earn from the hospital to the community again when they purchase local goods and services and pay local taxes.

-In some locations, hospitals are the largest employer in the area and the only source of medical care and emergency treatment.
+In some locations, hospitals are the largest employers and the only source of medical care and emergency treatment.
 The AHA reports that rural hospitals support 1 in every 12 rural jobs in America.
 In 2020, rural hospitals contributed more than $220 billion in economic activities to their communities.

 Closures, Bankruptcies, Divestitures